juhannam/gct634-2020/final/README.md

 ### 6. Final Presentation
 - The length is expected to be about 5 minutes
-- Either video recording or zoom live (TBD)
+- Live presentation on Zoom

 ### 7. Final Report
 - Use the provided template (WORD or Latex format)